-To reiterate: quizzes are comprehensive, but mainly cover the previous week's material and emphasize the material in the lecture slides.
+To reiterate: practicals are comprehensive, but mainly cover the previous week's material and emphasize the material in the lecture slides.
 If you are not already familiar with the Desire to Learn (D2L) software you should go to the site and read the introductory material.
-Your quizzes will be automatically scored, and your marks will be available to you as soon as everyone has completed the quiz.
-After the quiz window has closed, the questions and correct answers will be posted under the "Submission Views" tab of each quiz.
-It is OK to construct a memory aid for your quizzes.
+Your practicals will be automatically scored, and your marks will be available to you as soon as everyone has completed the practical.
+After the practical window has closed, the questions and correct answers will be posted under the "Submission Views" tab of each practical.
+It is OK to construct a memory aid for your practical.
 Some students have constructed searchable data bases on their computers.
 Others have created an indexed reference system using key words and acronyms.
-Anything goes except having someone help you do the quizzes.
-No additional materials are allowed for the final exam (calculator only) ... so not learning the material during the term will only set you up for failure when you take the final.
-I use the quizzes to indicate what I consider to be the core material for the course.
+Anything goes except having someone help you do the practicals.
+No additional materials are allowed for the final exam (calculator only) ... so not learning the material during the term will only set you up for a poor performance when you take the final.
+I use the practicals to indicate what I consider to be the core material for the course.
 This course rewards preparation and consistency.
 Good luck.